 These loaded vegan nachos have all the fixings: homemade spicy black beans, vegan cheese, tomatoes, jalapeño, pickled onion, radishes, avocado, cilantro, green onion (and a partridge in a pear tree!).

-I’m not embarrassed to admit that between myself, my mom and my dad, we devoured nearly this entire tray of nachos for lunch after shooting the photos (which was very difficult, considering how good they looked!).
-There are so many amazing vegan cheese alternatives out there that my dad, who is not vegan, didn’t even miss the dairy – we used these vegan cheddar-style shreds.
+I’m not embarrassed to admit that my parents and I devoured nearly this entire tray of vegan black bean nachos for lunch after the photo shoot (which was very difficult, considering how good they looked!).
+There are many amazing vegan cheeses that my dad, who is not vegan, didn’t even miss the dairy.
+We used these vegan cheddar-style shreds.

-The key to great nachos is even distribution of ingredients.
+The key to great black bean nachos is even distribution of ingredients.
 Here’s how we do it:

 - Start with just enough chips to cover one even layer of the sheet pan.